Aaradhna: 2008–present

 Her album Sweet Soul Music, a throw-back to the soul classics including The Jackson 5 cover "I Want You Back" was released on iTunes and various music stores in New Zealand on 14 February 2008 coinciding with Valentine's Day.

 In 2011 she began working on her third studio album under Dawn Raid Entertainment.
 She released the single "Wake Up" in August 2012, and the album Treble & Reverb was later released in November.
+It was a finalist for the 2013 Taite Music Prize.

 Patel's fourth studio album titled Brown Girl was released in July 2016.
 The album explored her own experience of casual racism in New Zealand.
 The album debuted at number one in New Zealand and also cracked the albums chart of Switzerland.
 In November 2016, the performer gave away her hip-hop award at the 2016 New Zealand Music Awards, believing that she had "been placed in this category, because I'm brown".
 She opined that "you can't give a singer an award for Best Hip Hop artist".